CedricOoms/LammpsCedric/README.md

 Data extraction from the log files was done using the pizza.py package and visualization (using the dump files) was done using VMD.
 The used representation in VMD is VDW + DynamicBonds (cut-off distance = 1.8 and 3.0 for graphene and the Si sheet respectively).
 This allows us to visualize the breaking of bonds and thus tearing of the sheet or melting and so on.

+The LAMMPS_scripts directory contains the lammps scripts used to obtain the results discussed in the paper.